Inside the Weird, Dangerous World of Japan’s Girl ‘Idols’

 Idols face tremendous pressure to please their fans and make money for the management.
 Many sacrifice their adolescence in the process.

 The latest victim exposing abuse was 23-year-old Maho Yamaguchi.
 She was in the group NGT48, founded in 2015 in Niigata Prefecture where it has helped bring attention to Niigata and promote tourism.
-It’s a 48-girl ensemble, and a sister group of AKB48, Japan’s most well-known idol group.
+It’s a 48-girl ensemble, and a sister group of AKB48, Japan’s best-known idol group.

 On Dec.
 8, two 25-year-old men attacked Yamaguchi in front of her home, grabbing her by the face and roughing her up.
 The Niigata Prefectural Police came to the scene and arrested the two men on assault charges.
 The men claimed that they were just eager fans and although the police filed charges, the Niigata prosecutor’s office decided on Dec.
 28 not to indict.
 The two men were let go.